helius-labs/atlas-txn-sender/README.md

 This package uses the min required dependencies to send transactions to Solana leaders.

+**Note:** This service does not handle preflight checks, and also doesn't validate blockhashes before sending to leader

 The service has the following envs:

 `RPC_URL` - RPC url used to fetch next leaders with `getSlotLeaders`

-`GRPC_URL` - GRPC url used to stream latest slots and blocks.
+`GRPC_URL` - Yellowstone GRPC Geyser url used to stream latest slots and blocks.
 Slots tell us what to call `getSlotLeaders` with, blocks tell us if the txns we've sent were sent successfully.

 `X_TOKEN` - token used to authenticate with the grpc url

-`TPU_CONNECTION_POOL_SIZE` (Optional)- Number of leaders to cache connections to, and send transactions to.
+`TPU_CONNECTION_POOL_SIZE` - Number of leaders to cache connections to, and send transactions to.
 The default in the solana client is 4.

 `NUM_LEADERS` - Number of leaders to send transactions to

 `IDENTITY_KEYPAIR_FILE` - Path to the keypair file.
-If this is a validator key it will use a staked connection to the validator.
+If this is a validator key it will use a staked connection to connect to leaders.

 `PORT` - Port to run the service on.
 Default is 4040.